 Speech for Social Good Workshop, 2022

-Despite the fact that speech is the most natural form of human communication, the appeal of speech technologies has been inhibited by their limited availability and accessibility.
+Despite the fact that speech is the most general form of human communication, the appeal of speech technologies has been inhibited by their limited availability and accessibility.
 Globally, speech technologies, including recognition and generation, are concentrated in regions of relative economic stability, which naturally excludes low resource languages from mainstream research.
 Even where available, these systems have biases in gender and accent, and are mostly unusable for individuals with speech impediments.
 Further, even though modelling and data curation are very important in academic circles, deployment and the challenges thereof in real world scenarios are often not spoken about.
 As speech technologies continue to be employed in an increasing number of application areas - despite the aforementioned shortcomings - we aim to highlight research that will make speech technologies more inclusive and useful for all, and believe that this workshop will provide a platform to address and highlight the social problems of incumbent speech systems.

 Though we highlight a few topics of interest below, we invite submissions of any applications of speech technologies to social good: